codacy/codacy-codesniffer/docs/description/PEAR_Classes_ClassDeclaration.md

-The opening brace of a class must be on the line after the definition by itself.
+The opening brace of an OO structure must be on the line directly after the OO signature.
+The opening brace must be on a line by itself.

 Valid: Opening brace on the correct line.
 ```